Alex3434/wmi-static-spoofer/README.md

 - It generates a random serial with a fixed length that can be changed in the [main.h](https://github.com/Alex3434/wmi-static-spoofer/blob/master/WMIC_static_spoofer/main.h) file
 - The offsets for the spoofer can also be changed in the [main.h](https://github.com/Alex3434/wmi-static-spoofer/blob/master/WMIC_static_spoofer/main.h) file
 - This does **NOT** counter all the ways for getting the serialnumber!
 I will make a writeup on that later.
-- It also changes the registry entries to the faked serial via an internal kernel function
+- It also changes the registry entries to the faked serial via a internal kernel function

 ## Supported/Tested